Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 • Vietnam: Vietnamese

-Based on this, if you are making your audio guide multilingual, it is recommended to create audio in:
+Based on this, when making an audio guide multilingual, it is recommended to create audio in:

 • Korean

-• Chinese (for signage, it's best to create both Simplified and Traditional)
+• Chinese (For signage, it is best to create both Simplified and Traditional versions)

 • Cantonese